gmberton/image-matching-models/README.md

 \* LightGlue model runtimes are listed in the order: SIFT, SuperPoint, Disk, ALIKED

-\* Keypt2Subpx model runtimes are listed in the order: aliked-lg, xfeat, dedode
+\* Keypt2Subpx model runtimes are listed in the order: superpoint-lg, aliked-lg, xfeat, dedode
 ##

 ### Adding a new method